cjsteel/ansible-role-freesurfer/README.md

 sudo apt-get install libjpeg62
 ```

 Options
 -------

 - Matlab (only needed to run FS-FAST, the fMRI analysis stream)

 Issues
 ------

 On Ubuntu platforms, you may encounter the error "freeview.bin: error while loading shared libraries: libjpeg.so.62: cannot open shared object file: No such file or directory."
-Freeview will work fine if you install libjpeg62-dev and run:
+Freeview will work fine if you install libjpeg62-dev run:

 ```shell
 sudo apt-get install libjpeg62-dev
 ```

 Role Variables
 --------------